-The facebook site is open to public view - so you do not need to be a member of facebook to view these pages!
+The facebook site is open to public view - so you do not need to be a member of facebook to be able to view these pages.

-Coastal Wardens: 'Closed Group' for Coastal Wardens in North East Kent:

-The North East Kent area has a 'closed group' on facebook for NEKMPA Coastal Wardens / Guardians in this more specific area based around the NE Kent MPA area - so you can share local knowledge and sightings in our local 'Hub-group'. (eg share images or wildlife from your bay - or issues = and you can ask other wardens questions of what to do, or what something is?)
+Coastal Wardens: 'Closed Facebook Group' - just for Coastal Wardens in North East Kent: The North East Kent area has a 'closed group' on facebook for NEKMPA Coastal Wardens / Guardians in this more specific area based around the NE Kent MPA area - so you can share local knowledge and sightings in our local 'Hub-group'. (eg share images or wildlife from your bay - or issues = and you can ask other wardens questions of what to do, or what something is?)

-Please request to join & then you can share images, ask questions and talk to other NEKMPA Coastal Wardens online!
+We will send you a request to join - or you can send a request in - & then you can share information, images, ask questions and talk to other NEKMPA Coastal Wardens online!

-The Guardians of the Deep project [quardiansofthedeep.org/] finished in March 2020 - but you may be interested to see the old public page (Guardians of the Deep) and a private group (Coastal Guardians).
-Unfortunately you need to be invited to join - we can share your email details - if you have given approval to the KWT in case it restarts.
+The Guardians of the Deep project [quardiansofthedeep.org/] finished in March 2020 - but you may be interested to see the old public page (Guardians of the Deep).